 Music Streaming Royalties (or Lack Thereof)

 Platforms that stream music for a monthly subscription claim to be putting the money back into the artist’s pocket, by converting pirates into monetized users; however, they are giving artists only fractions of a penny per streamed song.
 Each platform also takes a certain percentage of the revenue from each streamed song.
 For instance, Spotify retains 30% of the revenue.
-The remaining 70% is split between labels, publishers, distributors, digital distributors and… then finally independent artists.
+The remaining 70% is split between labels, publishers, distributors, digital distributors and… then finally the artists.
 That’s a lot of divvying up and explains why it takes almost 14,000 steams before you make $100.
+On the other hand, if you are an independent that is not signed to a label and own the full publishing rights to your music, you may see a more sizable chunk.

 Some music streaming platforms don’t pay royalties per song.
 Instead, they calculate payouts based on many variables, such as the country in which people are streaming an artist’s music and the number of paid subscribers.
 You can use this formula to come up with a rate per streamed song.
 This helps to compare the royalty amount you can expect to receive based on the music streaming platform.
 The below chart depicts the approximate royalty rate for the leading streaming providers.